hrgdavor/java-hipster-ioc/README.md

 - No `@Scope` for now, all methods without parameters return singletons, factory methods return new instance each time
 - circular dependencies are not allowed between beans
 - circular dependencies not allowed between contexts
-- Bean is allowed to depend on the context in which it is defined ( not allowed to use inside the constructor, just store the reference, and use later
+- Bean is not allowed to depend on the context in which it is defined
+- BeanFactory is separate interface that context implementation implements, but must not the context itself
+  - this allows for simpler code inside implementation ,as it has access to dependencies for the factory methods

 non goals as it stands, not written in stone